dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 - Lock picking
 - Reload speed
   - The factor with which to multiply the reload speed of any weapon
-- Punch combo
+- Punch
-  - A series of punching attacks
+  - A variety of punching attacks

 #### Feet
-- Kick combo
+- Noise reduction
-  - A series of kicking attacks

 #### Skull
 - Hacking